 You can enjoy this Roasted Peach Goat Cheese Crostini with Brown Sugar and Ginger recipe as a simple fruit dessert after dinner or serve it as an appetizer or snack.
 It is perfect for either occasion.

-Sun Dried Tomato Spinach Pesto Crostini is a great way to use up a big bunch of fresh garden basil.
+Sun Dried Tomato Spinach Pesto Crostini is a great way to use up a big bunch of fresh garden basil at your next party.

 Ricotta cheese plus fresh tomatoes plus whole grain bread and a sprinkling of parmesan – these Herbed Ricotta and Tomato Crostini are divine!